 As provided by Utah Code Annotated § 10-9a-701(4), an adversely affected party of a land use decision shall present to the applicable appeal authority every theory of relief that it can raise in district court.

-ecisions regarding whether or not to amend the number, shape, boundaries, or area of any zoning district; any regulation of or within the zoning district; or any other provision of the development code may be appealed directly to the district court.
+Appeals of decisions regarding whether or not to amend the number, shape, boundaries, or area of any zoning district; any regulation of or within the zoning district; or any other provision of the development code may be appealed directly to the district court.

-An adversely affected party may not appeal to the district court a decision of the Planning Commission under subsection B of this section.
+An adversely affected party shall not appeal to the district court a decision of the Planning Commission under subsection B of this section.
 Only final decisions of the municipal council regarding amendments to the zoning ordinance of the Town of Brighton (Title 19 of this code) or other provisions of the development code may be appealed to the district court.

 An adversely affected party shall have thirty (30) days to appeal a final decision of the municipal council under subsection 19.16.080 of this Title to the district court.